nichtaylor/Private-Equity-Fund-Analysis/README.md

 **Raw data → data quality checks → cleaning and standardization → fund manager mapping → metric validation → portfolio, performance, vintage and manager analysis**

-Manager level comparisons require at least three active funds with reported performance to reduce the influence of individual fund outcomes.
+Manager level performance comparisons include only managers with at least three active funds with reported performance to reduce the influence of individual fund outcomes.

 ## Limitations